 - Share information with statutory services as appropriate and co-operate with them during any investigations

-- Report any serious safeguarding incident to the Charity Commission and notify the Synod
+- Report any serious safeguarding incident to the Charity Commission and notify the Synod Safeguarding Officer.

 Managing allegations and people who may pose a risk to others

 Where allegations are made against individuals within the Church, we are committed to following all required investigative and regulatory procedures.
 We will work in collaboration with the Synod, wider Church staff, statutory agencies and other relevant organisations.
+In line with Chapter five of Good Practice 6, we will:

 - Co-operate fully with any investigative or disciplinary procedures